about the unfinished project

 I just always loved France and anything French growing up, so in high school I decided to take French.
 This led to a French minor in college, which led to a study abroad experience, which in turn led to changing my French minor to a French major.
 This eventually led to a Master's in French, which led to teaching French.
 I've traveled to France three times and just love the language, the culture, the scenery, and the people.
 My husband and I got engaged in Paris.
 Right now, I teach French part-time at a small college here in Michigan and I absolutely love it.

 what do you do for a living?

-Right now, I teach French at a small college here in Michigan.
-I've explored several careers in my life so far and am somehow still trying to find the one that fits.
+I work for a virtual school creating content for online French courses.
+Ever since grad school, I was always intrigued by online education and language learning, and wanted to somehow be involved in that realm.
+Now I get to live out that dream every day.
+I also teach a French class at a small college here in Michigan.
+I've explored a few career paths in my life and it took me a while to find the one that fits.
 I've worked on films (I have a degree in film, video, and media studies), I've worked in finance (as a super-organizer extraordinaire managing the office), and I've even worked for a web design firm.
-I love to write and create things, so blogging is a perfect creative outlet for me.
+I guess I just needed to try on a few different hats to find the one that fits!

 why do you blog?